BHazel/hello-webassembly/README.md

 The easiest way to get started is to create a Docker image using the included `Dockerfile` or create a GitHub Codespace.
 However, the dependencies are easy to get and install.
 If you are running the code locally ensure the WASI SDK variables are configured correctly in the `shared/makefiles/wasi-sdk-variables.mk` file.

-Each sample is self-contained in its own directory.
+Each sample is self-contained in its own directory, grouped by programming language.
 Each of these contian sub-directories for the WebAssembly development case:

 |Case|Compiler|Description|
 |-|-|-|